 We hope sharing our experience through wander.green will help inspire others and improve the ecologic footprint of other like-minded humans.

 Our Home On Wheels

-We are living in a 2003 Coachman Spirit of America travel trailer, a 25ft long and 7ft wide cube on wheels.
+We are living in a travel trailer as well as in a self-converted cargo van.
+We bought our travel trailer in May 2017, it is a 2003 Coachman Spirit of America, a 25ft long and 7ft wide cube on wheels.
 It has big windows in the living area, and includes a full kitchen, dinette, pull out sofa, full size bed, cabinets and a small bathroom with shower.
 We have spent a few weeks of renovating and cosmetically updating the trailer: we fixed a rotten sub-floor part and added new bamboo flooring throughout, painted the whole inside, installed a Nature’s Head Composting Toilet which reduces water waste and eliminates the need for chemicals, added a wooden work-desk and exchanged the kitchen countertop with a wooden butcher block, replaced the dinette kitchen table, covered the sofa and dinette cushions with new fabric, replaced the room-dividing curtain with a recycled one and got a new shower curtain, replaced kitchen cabinet handles with new ones and donated the old ones.
 We kept the blinds, the fridge, the stove and water tanks.

 We added a Portable Solar System for green electricity, a water saving shower head, an RV Water Filter to eliminate need for buying pre-filled water bottles, and a Portable Induction Cooktop to reduce propane use, as well as other green amenities as fit within our budget.
 We replaced the lightbulbs with LED but found out it did not work because the RV’s electric system was too old, so changed back to the original bulbs.